 Quick Summary

-- The Great Siege Tunnels date to 1779 to 1783 and were carved by hand from solid limestone
+- The Great Siege Tunnels date to 1779 to 1783 and were carved by hand from solid limestone, with work starting on 25 May 1782 under Sergeant Major Henry Ince

 - Both tunnel systems are inside the Upper Rock Nature Reserve, which charges an entry fee

-- Guided tours of the tunnels are more informative than self-guided but both are available
+- Guided tours add considerably more context than self-guided, but both options are available

-- The tunnels are cool year-round, which makes them appealing in summer heat
+- The tunnels stay cool year-round, making them a genuine break from summer heat on the Rock

 The Great Siege Tunnels: Gibraltar's 18th Century Underground

 The Great Siege of Gibraltar lasted from 1779 to 1783, when combined Spanish and French forces attempted to retake the Rock from the British.
-During this siege, British and Hanoverian soldiers tunnelled into the northern face of the Rock to position artillery at angles that were otherwise impossible.
+During this siege, British and Hanoverian soldiers tunnelled into the northern face of the Rock to position artillery at angles that were otherwise impossible to cover from the surface.

-The result was a network of tunnels, gun emplacements, and galleries that became one of the engineering achievements of 18th century military history.
-Visitors today can walk through the main galleries, see the original cannon emplacements, and stand at the openings where guns once covered the isthmus.
+The result was a network of tunnels, gun emplacements, and galleries that stands as one of the engineering achievements of 18th-century military history.
+Visitors today can walk through the main galleries, see the original cannon emplacements, and stand at the openings where guns once covered the isthmus connecting Gibraltar to Spain.

-The tunnelling began after a Sergeant Major named Ince suggested that it might be possible to blast a passage through the rock to reach a specific vantage point.
+Tunnelling began on 25 May 1782 after Sergeant Major Henry Ince proposed blasting a passage through the Rock to reach a vantage point that surface artillery could not cover.
 The idea was approved and what started as a single tactical tunnel became a substantial underground network over the course of the siege.
-Ince was rewarded with land and a house.
+Ince was rewarded with land and a house for his contribution.

-The tunnels are not large by modern engineering standards but the context makes them remarkable.
-These were carved by hand and black powder in a few years while the Rock was actively under siege.
-The rock formations, the ventilation holes cut to clear gunpowder smoke, and the views through the gun ports over the isthmus are the highlights.
+The original network covers roughly 300 metres and includes the Windsor Gallery, King's and Queen's Lines, St George's Hall, and Cornwallis Chamber.
+These are not large spaces by modern engineering standards but the context makes them remarkable: carved by hand and black powder while the Rock was actively under siege.
+The ventilation holes cut to clear gunpowder smoke and the views through the gun ports over the isthmus are the standout features.

 The World War II Tunnels: A City Under the Rock

 When World War II began, Gibraltar's strategic importance was immediately clear.
 The Rock controlled the entrance to the Mediterranean and could not be allowed to fall.
-Between 1939 and 1945, the British military transformed the tunnel network into something extraordinary.
+Between 1939 and 1945, the British military transformed the existing tunnel network into something on an entirely different scale.

-Over 34 miles (approximately 55 kilometres) of tunnels were excavated, enough to house the entire military garrison and a substantial civilian population.
-The underground complex included barracks, hospitals, a power station, water reservoirs, a bakery, telephone exchanges, and command centres.
+Approximately 55 kilometres of tunnels were excavated, enough to house 16,000 troops as a self-sufficient underground city.
+The complex included barracks, hospitals with full surgical facilities, a power station, water reservoirs, a bakery, telephone exchanges, and command centres, all buried inside a 426-metre limestone Rock.

 | Feature | Details |